Research

 References:

-- Bingxin Lu, Kit Curtius, Trevor A. Graham, Ziheng Yang, Chris P. Barnes (2023).
+Bingxin Lu, Kit Curtius, Trevor A. Graham, Ziheng Yang, Chris P. Barnes (2023).
 CNETML: maximum likelihood inference of phylogeny from copy number profiles of multiple samples.
 Genome Biology, 24, 144. https://doi.org/10.1186/s13059-023-02983-0.

 Linking genomics with stochastic modelling and Bayesian inference provides a powerful approach to quantify somatic evolution, which may help to predict disease progression and drug response.

-We have applied this approach to model CNAs and structural variants (SVs) resulted from chromosome instability from experimental and real patient data.
+We have applied this approach to model CNAs and structural variants (SVs) resulted from chromosome instability from experimental and real cancer patient data.

 Our previous inferences of important prognosis-related parameters including chromosome mis-segregation rates and selection strengths were limited by the mixture of signals in bulk sequencing data.
+Therefore, we are interested in improving the inference at a higher resolution with increasingly available single cell data.

 References: